Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Related Work

 \section{Related Work}

 Our work is closely related to depth from focus/defocus and stereo.
-The strength and weakness of the two approaches have been extensively discussed in \cite{schechner00, vaish06}.
+The strength and weakness of the two approaches have been extensively discussed in \cite{schechner00,vaish06}.

-\textbf{Depth from Focus/Defocus} Blur carries information about the object's distance.
-Depth from Focus/Defocus (DfF/DfD) recovers scene depth from a collection of images captured under varying focus settings.
-In general, DfF \cite{nayar92, nayar94, malik07} determines the depth by analyzing the most in-focus slice in the focal stack, while DfD \cite{favaro05, favaro07} infers depth based on the amount of the spatially varying blur at each pixel.
-To avoid ambiguity in textureless region, Moreno-Noguer \emph{et al.} \cite{Moreno-Noguer07} used active illumination to project a sparse set of dots onto the scene.
-The defocus of the dots offers depth cue, which could be further used for realistic refocusing. \cite{hasinoff09} combined focal stack with varying aperture to recover scene geometry.
-Moeller \emph{et al.} \cite{moeller15} applied an efficient nonconvex minimization technique to solve DfD in a variational framework.
+\textbf{Depth from Focus} Blur carries information about the object's distance.
+Depth from Focus (DfF) recovers scene depth from a collection of images captured under varying focus settings.
+In general, DfF \cite{nayar92,malik07} determines the depth by analyzing the most in-focus slice in the focal stack. \cite{hasinoff09} combined focal stack with varying aperture to recover scene geometry.
 Suwajanakorn \emph{et al.} \cite{suwajanakorn15} proposed the DfF with mobile phone under uncalibrated setting.
 They first aligned the focal stack, then jointly optimized the camera parameters and depth map, and further refined the depth map using anisotropic regularization.

-A drastic difference of these methods to our approach is that they rely on hand-crafted features to estimate focusness or blur kernel, whereas in this paper we leverage neural network to learn more discriminative features from focal stack and directly predict depth at lower computational cost.
+A drastic difference of these methods to our approach is that they rely on hand-crafted features to estimate the focusness, whereas in this paper we leverage the neural network to learn more discriminative features from the focal stack and directly predict the depth at a fraction of the computational cost.

-\textbf{Learning based Stereo} Depth from stereo has been studied extensively by the computer vision community for decades.
-We refer the readers to the comprehensive survey for more details \cite{scharstein02, brown03}.
+\textbf{Learning based Stereo} Depth from stereo has been studied extensively by the computer vision community for decades \cite{scharstein02}.
 Here we only discuss recent methods based on Convolutional Neural Network (CNN).